vllm-project/vllm-spyre/docs/source/user_guide/local_development.md

+# Local development

-# Running tests/debug locally on an M1
+You can run the examples and tests locally on a linux or an M1 mac.

+## Setup

 1. Create a new env